murraylax/ecodata/README.md

 ## Installation

-The package is available from https://github.com/murraylax/ecodata.
+The package is available from <a href="https://github.com/murraylax/ecodata" target="_blank">https://github.com/murraylax/ecodata</a>.
 Use the `devtools` package to install directly in R:

 `devtools::install_github("murraylax/ecodata")`